Experience is not what happens to you- it’s how you interpret what happens to you

 ~ Aldous Huxley

-One key to a successful and joyous life is emotional fitness.
-When our minds sway away from negative thoughts that throw us off balance and instead focus on creative and productive activities, it is a sign of inner stability.
+One key to a successful and joyful life is balance.
+When our minds sway away from negative thoughts and instead focus on creative and productive activities, we experience inner stability.
+This stability allows us to strengthen our emotional fitness.

 Children love to spin in circles, roll down hills, do somersaults, fall on the ground, and laugh because they are dizzy.
 When their equilibrium returns, they do it again.
-Children need to do these activities to develop a sensory mechanism in their brains.
-This helps with their overall balance.
+These activities help children develop a sensory mechanism in their brains, which helps with their overall balance.
 It is through constant adjustment that they figure out where their center is.

 This continuous adaptation to change has also proven to increase the benefits of physical exercise.
 Training on natural surfaces such as trail running or mountain biking instead of treadmills or riding a stationary bike utilizes more muscles due to the continuous re-balancing needed to keep us upright.

 Emotional stability is also attained through knocks, falls, and bumps.
-The benefits of continually resetting our emotions follow suit when we habitually readjust, seeking equilibrium.
+When we habitually readjust, seeking equilibrium, the benefits of continually resetting our emotions follow suit.
 Doing so allows us to find and connect to our emotional centers.

 The key is not to allow them to knock us off course.

 Our thoughts and reactions are the cornerstones of our emotional health.
-So, learning how to bounce back when we are out of balance is crucial to our equilibrium.
+Learning to recover when out of balance is crucial to our equilibrium.

 The solution is to reset our thoughts through practice.
 Through repetition comes permanence.
-We can train our minds just as we have trained our bodies to improve at handling change.
+We can train our minds, just as we have trained our bodies to improve our handling of change, and with practice, we build resilience.

-Resetting our mindset happens when we change our perspective on something.
-It allows our brains to recalibrate.
-So often, our default thoughts go to the negative when our expectations turn left.
-Self-fulfilling prophecies are accurate.
-My motto of no expectations and disappointments serves me daily when the universe tests to see if I live in my truth.
+Changing our perspective occurs as we reset our mindset.
+This switch allows our brains to recalibrate.
+So often, our default thoughts turn negative when our expectations turn left, confirming the accuracy of self-fulfilling prophecies.
+My motto of no expectations and no disappointments serves me daily when the universe tests whether I live in my truth.

-Having expectations and thinking life travels in a straight line is a surefire way of becoming disappointed.
+Expectations and the belief that life travels in a straight line are surefire ways to become disappointed.
 However, rolling with the punches and not trying to strong-arm a situation allows us to find the gem within the detour.

-Shifting to the flexible go-with-flow, an alternative, will open our worlds to possibilities and train our brains to reset when the road gets rocky.
+Shifting to the flexible go-with-flow alternative will open our worlds to possibilities and train our brains to reset when the road gets rocky.
+Navigating the more minor detours will build our ability to remain calm and focused when more significant challenges arise.

 It’s okay to have a bad day; we occasionally do.
 Relish in the feelings of it, vent if it makes you feel good, and then move on.
 Let go and turn your focus on the next project, concern, or adventure.

-Epiphanies often come from seeing or hearing something out of our standard process.
-The twists and turns allow us to refocus on where we are going.
+Epiphanies often come from seeing or hearing something outside our standard process.
+The twists and turns allow us to refocus on our goals.
 Life reminds me of the punching clown toys with a weighted bottom.
 No matter how hard you knock them over, they repeatedly pop back up, righting themselves.

 “What we achieve inwardly will change outer reality.”